 If you’d like to become a member please visit our Join Us page.

-JACK DUFFY RŌSHI was given permission to teach by Robert Aitken Rōshi in January 1992, followed by independent teaching status and the title of Rōshi in the formal Transmission Ceremony five years later.
-Jack became a student of Aitken Rōshi in 1981 and also has studied with Joan Rieck and Thich Nhat Hanh.
+JACK DUFFY RŌSHI was given permission to teach by Robert Aitken Rōshi in January 1992, followed by independent teaching status and the title of Rōshi in a formal Transmission Ceremony five years later.
+Jack became a student of Aitken Rōshi in 1981 and has also studied with Joan Rieck and Thich Nhat Hanh.
 He brings his roles of spouse, father, and psychotherapist, as well as years of endangered species work and wilderness wanderings to his teaching.

 MADELON YAMANE BOLLING was appointed Zen teacher in 2012, and is an apprentice to Jack Duffy Rōshi.
 In long search for a spiritual home she entered monastic life in another tradition in 1968, returning to lay life as a professional musician in 1974.
 In 1983 she began practicing Zen with another group, eventually serving as dharma teacher there until 1993 when she began sitting with Three Treasures.
 A clinical psychologist in private practice since 2003, she also bears the sensibilities of past work as a landscape gardener, master composter and permaculture designer.